Continuous maximal regularity in locally convex spaces: Introduction

 Remarkably, the above equivalence of $A_{-1}$ being $\mathrm{C}$-admissible and $(T(t))_{\geq 0}$ having $\mathrm{C}$-maximal regularity drastically fails if $\mathrm{C}$ is replaced by $\mathrm{L}^{\infty}$.
 In \cite{JacoSchwWint2022} it was shown that if $A_{-1}$ is admissible with respect to $\mathrm{L}^{\infty}$, then $A$ extends to a bounded operator on $X$, with the converse being trivial.

-The above ``classical'' setting for strongly continuous semigroups on Banach spaces (with respect to the norm-topology) is the point of departure of this paper in which we aim to clarify \emph{what happens if one drops the assumption of strong continuity w.r.t.~a norm of the semigroup} in the above considerations and replaces it with strong continuity w.r.t.~a weaker Hausdorff locally convex topology.
-This question is not that artificial as it may seem since it takes its motivation e.g.~from parabolic equations modelled on spaces of continuous functions, \cite{kraaij2016,lunardi2013,lorenzirhandi2021,goldys2001,goldys2024}, abstractly reflected in the fact that the generalization of the infinitesimal generator is not densely defined, or from dual semigroups of strongly continuous ones on non-reflexive spaces.
-An important application we have in mind is within the rich theory on Markov-semigroups, see e.g.~\cite{ethier2005,liggett2010,sharpe1988}, and stochastic processes arising for instance in stochastic differential equations.
-For a very recent reference, where the shortcoming of the above classical semigroup framework is nicely argued, is \cite{goldys2024}.
+The ``classical'' setting above for strongly continuous semigroups on Banach spaces (with respect to the norm-topology) is the point of departure of this paper in which we aim to clarify \emph{what happens if one drops the assumption of strong continuity w.r.t.~a norm of the underlying Banach space} in the considerations above and replaces it with strong continuity w.r.t.~a weaker Hausdorff locally convex topology.
+This question is not that artificial as it may seem since it takes its motivation e.g.~from parabolic equations modelled on spaces of continuous functions, \cite{kraaij2016,lunardi2013,lorenzirhandi2021,goldys2001,goldys2024}, abstractly reflected in the fact that the generalization of the infinitesimal generator is not densely defined.
+An important application we have in mind is within the rich theory on Markov-semigroups, see e.g.\ \cite{ethier2005,liggett2010,sharpe1988}, and stochastic processes arising for instance in stochastic differential equations.
+For a very recent reference, where the shortcoming of the classical semigroup framework above is nicely argued, is \cite{goldys2024}.
 The locally convex case is non-trivial as e.g.~solution theory, and in particular existence of integrals $T\ast f$ has to be revisited.
 To overcome such issues, it is worthwile to recall yet another aspect of Travis' result, which equivalently links $\mathrm{C}$-maximal regularity to the property that $(T(t))_{\geq 0}$ is of boun\-ded semivariation.
 In fact, the relation to semigroups of bounded-semivariation, also shows the duality of $\mathrm{C}$-admissibility and $\mathrm{L}^{1}$-estimates of the form

 which in fact characterizes $\mathrm{L}^{1}$-maximal regularity, see also \cite{guerre1993}, of the dual semigroup \cite{kalton2008} in the classical case.
 Because of this connection, our efforts for $\mathrm{C}$-maximal regularity may also pave the way for analogous results for $\mathrm{L}^{1}$-maximal regularity.
 Compared to continuous functions, the latter suffers from intrinsic difficulties of properly defining mild solutions through Bochner-type integrals for functions with values in general topological spaces.